Updated version here: The Kitchen

 The choice of a Bluestar RNB rather than a Wolf came down to the burners.
 The burners that Wolf now uses throw heat towards the outside edges of pans which has several negatives.
 First is that the sides of pans get hot which is a problem for most cooking.
 You want heat evenly across the bottom of pans and NOT towards the edges or up on the sides.
 It also throws more heat (and byproducts of gas combustion) to outside the pan and in to the cook’s face vs how much heat goes in to the food where it belongs.
 Overall the burners on the Bluestar are simply much better for cooking.
 After 10 months in our new kitchen we’re comfortable that we made the right choice.

 The availability of good countertop induction hobs/burners allows us to have the best of both worlds.
 We’re not limited to one or the other.
 We have good gas burners for most stuff (some of which cannot be done on electric or induction) and we also have countertop induction hobs when we need them.
-Another advantage to this approach is that many of the countertop induction hobs such as the Control Freak are much better and more accurate than any induction range or rangetop that I’ve seen.
+Another advantage to this approach is that many of the countertop induction hobs such as the Control Freak or Vollrath Mirage Pro are much better and more accurate than any induction range or rangetop that I’ve seen.

 The RNB also has a thermostatic griddle which is much better than any type of burner top and provides considerable versatility.
 More on Why Good Griddles Are Important.